ourjapanlife/findadoc-frontend/README.md

 Under the hood, this project uses [nuxt/i18n](https://i18n.nuxtjs.org/) and [vue-i18n](https://kazupon.github.io/vue-i18n/).

-The locale files are managed through a seperate repo, incorporated as a submodule.
+The locale files are managed through a separate repo, incorporated as a submodule.
 Here is the process for adding new translation keys:

 1. Clone the [findadoc-localization repo](https://github.com/ourjapanlife/findadoc-localization)
 2. Edit the `locales/en.json` to contain the new keys.